 Ink in Glycerin

 David Bohm talks about the behavior of ink in glycerin.
 It disperses, but then it can also return to its initial state—something we are unaccustomed to seeing.
+We observe a movement toward entropy, not negentropy.
 We see teacups shatter, but we never see them become whole again.
+This is interesting:

 If I am too diffuse, I need to condense.
 To condense, I could use magnetism (iron).
-But here’s the problem: When I consume iron, I read the condensing force, and this is my cue to expand.
+But here’s the problem: When I consume iron, I tell my brain that the magnetic force is high.

-If I am too dense—too far backward in time—I need to expand.
+If I am too dense, I need to expand.
 To expand, I could use the opposite of magnetism (manganese).
-But when I consume manganese, my brain reads it as the expanding force, and this causes me to condense—even though I am already too dense.
-In Parkinson’s, I wonder if I (the pineal gland) am feedback looping on manganese.
+But when I consume manganese, I tell my brain that the expanding force is high.

 Posted in